Leon4721/project-one/README.md

 ### User Goals

 - Discover local urban artists and their work
-- Listen to music, browse images, and watch educational videos from featured or seleteced artists.
+- Listen to music, browse images, and watch educational videos from featured or selected artists.
 - Easily contact the team to collaborate or submit work
-- read well cureted literartue regaring  specififc or relatign topics
+- Read well curated literature regarding specific or relating topics
-- find online or local event to showcase my work
+- Find online or local events to showcase my work
-- book or purchse tickets  for shows with minimal steps
+- Book or purchase tickets for shows with minimal steps

 ### Site Owner Goals